tylerlaprade/basedmypy/docs/source/getting_started.rst

 Dynamic vs static typing
 ************************

+Basedmypy has all strictness options enabled by default.
+This can often be a little overwhelming, and the baseline functionality can help alleviate this.
+For a good compromise of safety and ease of use, we can recommend enabling ``allow_any_expr``.

 A function without type annotations is considered to be *dynamically typed* by mypy:

 .. code-block:: python